II-5-3-3.Express Written Acknowledgement of the Limited Shifting of the Burden at the Last Step of the Sequential Evaluation Process

 :

-Section 223(d)(5)(A) of the Social Security Act (the Act) provides in pertinent part that a claimant must furnish the necessary medical and other evidence upon which the Commissioner will base his or her decision on the ultimate issue of disability.
+Section 223(d)(5)(A) of the Social Security Act (the Act) provides in pertinent part that a claimant must furnish the necessary medical and other evidence upon which the Commissioner will base their decision on the ultimate issue of disability.

-If a claimant has relevant work experience, he or she bears the burden of showing that he or she no longer retains the residual functional capacity to perform his or her past relevant work.
+If a claimant has relevant work experience, the claimant bears the burden of showing that they no longer retain the residual functional capacity to perform their past relevant work.

 INTERPRETATION